Malbryn/MalFramework/README.md

 # MalFramework
 Welcome to Malbryn's Mission Framework.
-This framework was made for my Arma 3 scripted missions and it is based on some other Arma 3 mission framework.
-Some scripts are made by other people, they are credited in the script header as well as in the Credits section.
+This framework was made for my Arma 3 scripted missions and it is based on some other Arma 3 mission frameworks.
+Some scripts were made by other people, they are credited in the script header as well as in the Credits section.
+This script library was suited for scripted CO-OP PvE missions.

 ## Current Features